-Submissions: January 1 - April 15 biennially
+Submissions: January 1 - April 17 biennially (even years)

-Current judge: TBD
+Current judge: Molly McCully Brown

 A $25 submission fee will accompany each submission.
 Manuscripts will be taken through online submission only.
 All manuscripts will be read anonymously by paid screeners.
 This contest is guided by the CLMP Code of Ethics.

 Submitters may have published no more than one previous book or have no more than one book under contract at another publisher.

 Submitters must not be affiliated with Hub City Press or Hub City Writers Project as a staff member or volunteer or as previously published Hub City author.
 Close friends, relatives, students or former students of the final judge are not eligible.

 Hub City Press will accept typed poetry manuscript submissions between January 1 and 11:59PM April 17.
 The winner is announced in the summer.

 Manuscripts should be 48-120 pages, 12 point Times New Roman or similar typeface.